Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/___Cache Bust on iPads/Useless Cache Control Strategies on iPad.md

 ## Cache-Control and Pragma Headers

-For iPad, even no-store vs no-cache, must-revalidate - at nginx vhost or php header code Â  can't be depended on.
+For iPad, even no-store vs no-cache, must-revalidate - at nginx vhost or php header code   can't be depended on.
 Apples philosophy is not giving control to the user nor the developer, so you're forced to use new url by appending a version number, which is not friendly to code reviews because of multiple script and link tags crowding the git diffs.
-Optimal solution that forces new url without irritating code reviewers (or those who want a clean organized commit history) is atÂ [[iPad Safari aggressively caches - 2.
+Optimal solution that forces new url without irritating code reviewers (or those who want a clean organized commit history) is at [[iPad Safari aggressively caches - 2.
 How to mitigate]]